Norwich’s two Vineyard churches become one

-Norwich’s two Vineyard churches are set to merge at the end of May, following the retirement of Norwich Vineyard founding pastors Geoff and Annie Lawton.
+Norwich’s two Vineyard churches merged together to form one church, Gateway Vineyard Norwich, at the end of May, following the retirement of Norwich Vineyard founding pastors Geoff and Annie Lawton.

-The merged church will be known as Gateway Vineyard Norwich and will be led by Geoff and Annie’s daughter and son-in-law, Hannah and Craig Deal who founded and lead the existing Gateway Vineyard church in the city.
+The merged church is called Gateway Vineyard Norwich and is led by Geoff and Annie’s daughter and son-in-law, Hannah and Craig Deal who founded and lead the existing Gateway Vineyard church in the city.
 It will meet on Sundays mornings at the Norwich High School for Girls as well as in Life Groups across Norwich and surrounding areas.

-The church office will be at the former YMCA sports centre in Trowse and ‘the place’ community hub in Thorpe St Andrew will continue running a range of activities.
+The church office is at the former YMCA sports centre in Trowse and ‘the place’ community hub in Thorpe St Andrew will continue running a range of activities.

 Norwich Vineyard has met in Thorpe St Andrew since 1997 when Thorpe Community Church joined the Vineyard movement.
 Just over ten years ago, Gateway Vineyard was planted in central Norwich and has now outgrown its parent church in size.
 The combined congregation will number around 250 on a Sunday morning.